 Education is important for a good start in life.
 It forms a skeleton for the students to flesh out his/her development.
 But for any student to fulfill his or her potential, timely and proper assessment is even more imperative as only after this proper guidance can be given on how to move forward, improve, develop different facets of personality, polish rough edges, till the finisher product emerges.
-But comprehensive, proper and timely assessment is lacking in today's system, as they give value to learning by rote.
-Thus to improve this Continuous and Comprehension Evaluation pattern can be one way but its implementation and that too in proper way is found to be very difficult and thus some challenges and possible solutions of Continuous and Comprehensive Evaluation has been presented in the present paper.
+But Summative, proper and timely assessment is lacking in today's system, as they give value to learning by rote.
+Thus to improve this Formative and Summative Evaluation pattern can be one way but its implementation and that too in proper way is found to be very difficult and thus some challenges and possible solutions of Formative and Summative Evaluation has been presented in the present paper.